Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 | Checksum | 2 | 3+x |
 | ETX (0x03) | 1 | 5+x |

-The payload of the protobuf data needs to adhere to protocols understood by the Geotab servers.
-Please see Appendix D for the payload details.
+The payload is protobuf encoded.
+Please see [Protobuf Schema](https://github.com/Geotab/android-external-device-example/blob/master/app/src/main/proto/iox_messaging.proto) for details.

 ### Msg Type 0x27: Add-On protocol version to external device

-Issued by the GO device on receipt of 0x8B.Should be paired with 0x8B.
-0x27 is a reply to 0x8B.
-Sent by the GO to an external device as a reply to the Add-On protocol version request.
-The protocol version sent includes the Major and Minor version numbers.
+Sent by the GO to an external device as a reply to the Add-On protocol version request (0x8B).

 |   | Bytes | Position |
 | --- | --- | --- |